 One good form of fox repellent for chickens is the use of recordings.
 Many ranches around the world now broadcast the territorial howls of wolves to deter wolf attacks, and a similar method can be used for foxes.
 You can often get away with simply playing an AM talk radio station, as foxes prefer avoiding humans.

-Just be careful not to also deter neighbors by having them wake up in the middle of the night thinking they’ve been kidnapped and taken to a ballpark.
+Just be careful not to also deter neighbors by having them wake up in the middle of the night from any sudden loud noises if you choose a radio.
+They might think they’ve been kidnapped and taken to a ballpark.

 Fox Repellent Options